 Bottom Line on Vitamin E

 Vitamin E is an essential antioxidant of the body.
-It can help prevent disease but also heal your skin.

 While people use Vitamin E mostly for their skin and hair, it is beneficial for strengthening muscles, and enhancing cellular growth.